mramshaw/Google-Assistant/README.md

 Also unlike Alexa, Google __requires__ a published ___privacy policy___ as a part of its certification process (it is impossible to get an Action certified without one, even if it captures no data of any kind).

+[It seems that certification takes about 4 business days.]

 ## Privacy